BushLife - Fisherman Hooking a Trout

 Remember, most people are trolling too fast!

-Fish have common traits and habits but I do find they respond to different lures in different areas.
-I really do mean it when I say ask people and don’t be afraid.
-Some fisherman are really nasty about sharing their spots and others are like an open book.
+I really do mean it when I say, ask people and don’t be afraid.
+Some fisherman are nasty about sharing their knowledge, and other anglers are like an open book.
 Some will sit down and chat away for ages.
-You have nothing to lose so keep asking people until you get the ones willing to help.
+You have nothing to lose, so keep asking people until you get the ones willing to help.
 Ask where to fish, what to fish and what lures are working.
-This will really accelerate your success in fishing with respect to the local area you are in.
+Doing so will accelerate your success in fishing for the area.

 Finding a Good Fishing Spot